cran/qtl/inst/README.txt

      "drive" with a name like "R-2.2.0".
 Double-click on the file R.mkpg and follow the instructions.

-  2. To install R/qtl:
+  2. To install R/qtl, the simplest approach is to start R and type

+         install.packages("qtl")

+     This will download the binary from CRAN and install it.

-     a.
-Download the compiled version of R/qtl for Mac OS X, a file like "qtl_1.02-1.tgz".
+     Alternatively, download the compiled version of R/qtl for Mac OS X, a file like "qtl_1.02-1.tgz".
+Then start R and select (on the menu bar) "Packages & Data" -> "Package Installer".

-     b.
-Start R by double-clicking "R" in your Applications folder.

-     c.
-From the menu bar, click "Packages & Data" -> "Package Installer".

 Select "Local Binary Package" from the drop-down menu at the top of the window that comes up.
 Click "Install" at the bottom of the window.
 Find the package on your harddrive and click "Open".

-	Close the window.
+Finally, close the window.

 INSTALLATION OF R/QTL (Unix)

   1. We'll assume that R has already been installed.

+  2. To install R/qtl, the simplest approach is to start R and type

+         install.packages("qtl")

+     This will download the binary from CRAN and install it.
-  2. Go into the directory containing the file "qtl_1.02-1.tar.gz".

-  3. Do one of the following:
+     Alternatively, download the R/qtl source code (a file like "qtl_1.02-1.tar.gz").
+Go into the directory containing the file and do one of the following:

      a.
 To install R/qtl in the standard location (/usr/local/lib/R/library), type